bondeluke/code_wars/README.md

 You can find my CodeWars profile [here](https://www.codewars.com/users/bondeluke).

 ## Completed Kata
 Here are the Kata I've completed so far, grouped by its kyu ranking.
-Each link will take you to my source code, which includes the problem description, my solution, and associated unit tests.
+Each link leads you to my source code, which includes a link to the problem, my solution, and associated unit tests.
 - 7 kyu
   - [Shortest Word](src/find_short.rs)
 - 6 kyu